Updated September 23, 2022

 Instead companies hire out hotel rooms, suites or conference rooms to conduct meetings.

 The hotels, amongst Taichung’s largest, are the Evergreen, Splendor, and The Lin all within a 10 min walk of each other.

-The National hotel was slated as a venue for 2022, but probably due to the scaling down of the show as we emerged from three years of Covid-19 disruption, the venue did not take part (we’ll follow up for next year and let you know beforehand).
+The National Hotel was slated as a venue for 2022, but probably due to the scaling down of the show as we emerged from three years of Covid-19 disruption, the venue did not take part (we’ll follow up on this next year and let you know beforehand).

 The Lin, a relatively new hotel has been included in previous TBW editions.
 In close proximity to the North-South expressway that bisects Taichung, The Lin has the largest spaces, but requires a 5-7 min Taxi ride—it’s not within walking distance of the others.

 Taxis are immediately available if you’re looking to move across venues quickly, though.

 An important point to note about The Lin is that the main hotel was not the actual venue for the 2022 show.
 Rather, its wedding reception building located next to the Taipei City Hall MRT station is where you needed to be, and that will likely be the case in 2023.
 We’ll keep you posted.

 The advantage of this location over the main hotel is that it is within walking distance of the Evergreen and Splendor hotels.